-Certain things are just so attractive that verbal expression is suspended and left powerless.
-Whenever people encounter such things, the body automatically responds earlier than making logic for words.
-As a matter of fact, I myself have been captured by the curious power of such attraction, ever since my involvement in the design of ”villa man-bow” in 1997.
-In my quest for architecture as an existence that takes the teeth out of logic, I named the nature of this mysterious attraction “intensity of architecture.”
+Certain elements are just so attractive that verbal expression is suspended and left powerless: whenever people encounter such things, the body instinctively responds before any word can be formulated; I named the nature of this mysterious longing “intensity of architecture.”
 And this house is one attempt in such practice.

-The outer shape of the building was adjusted in terms of scale in relation to the surroundings, by tilting and trimming volumes and surfaces.
-Special concern was given to the house on west and the apartment building on north as they were immediate neighbors.
-The living room window on the southeastern corner of the house on west is open to a view over the hills on the opposite side of the river.
-In order to avoid interference with this view, walls that may get in the way were tilted inward.
-In dealing with the apartment on north, the ground floor was turned into pilotis to offer better visual clearance and ventilation.
-From the first floor and up, external walls were arranged so that the distance between the two buildings gradually increases upward in an attempt to ease oppressive feelings.
-The interior features variety in wall and ceiling surfaces mixed effects of light and shadow that the external views and internal surfaces would create.
+The outer shape of the building was scaled within its surroundings by tilting and trimming volumes and surfaces.
+Special concern was given to the house on the western border of the lot and to the apartment building on the northern, as they were immediate neighbours: the window of their living room on the south-eastern corner of the house opens onto a panoramic view over the hills on the opposite bank of the river; in order to avoid interferences with this view, walls that might have blocked it were tilted inward.
+In dealing with the apartment northwards, the ground floor was turned into pilotis to enhance visual clearance and natural ventilation.

-The structure is a wooden construction mostly made of 2x4 members and laminated panels.
-Long piles are required because of the weak ground.
-The light construction of timbers as well as pliotis with the least number of spots touching the ground was favorable in decreasing the number and length of piles.
-As part of my research project at the university, I have been working on the development of new wooden structure methods with the structural designer Hirokazu Toki since 2003, and applying them into practical use.
+As part of my research project at the university, I have been working on the development of new methods in wooden structures with the structural designer Hirokazu Toki since 2003, and applyied them into the building practice.
 In this particular case the structure is an application of CSS, Container Structure System*.
-The house includes 3 structural elements that lift up the double-layered living section.
-The largest element in the Container Structure is the core accommodating the staircase, storage, washing place for the dog, and lavatory.
-The other two elements house utility pipes and wires, and are so to say, arms that become thin as bones toward the ground.
+The house includes three structural elements that lift up the double-layered living section.
+The largest element in the Container Structure is the core that accommodates staircase, storage, washing place for the dog and lavatory.
+The other two elements host utility pipes and wires, and are so to say, arms that become thin as bones toward the ground.

-Inframable material were used for interior and exterior finishings in compliance to prevention codes.
-Exterior walls were covered with 5mm slit boards of rustproof steel sheet 1 mm thick, placed at a distance of 5mm from the base steel plates to create heat-insulatlng air space in between, in order to provide comfortable interior environment during summer seasons.
+Exterior walls were covered with 5mm slit boards and with rustproof steel sheet 1 mm thick, spaced at 5mm from the base of the steel plates to create a gap of insulation fry air in between, aiming to a better environmental control throughout the whole year.

 Text by Satoshi Okada